 At University of Copenhagen more than a third of all researchers and faculty members come from abroad.
 University Post spoke to a handful of them to find out what they see as their Danish co-workers’ defining features.

 What is a PhD school, and what should you include in your PhD application?
 Our guide for you, a potential PhD student in Denmark, that does not know where to begin.

 Timing, serendipity, and networking.
 This was how Jakob Johan Demant — Head of Studies at the Department of Sociology at the University of Copenhagen — landed his permanent position in research.
 You need to know when to apply for jobs outside your network, he says.
 As you will not be rewarded for loyalty.

 In our Lab and Library series, PhD students and Postdocs from the University of Copenhagen wrote in to share their stories about science and research.
 Here is an overview

 How to understand the mysterious words, phrases and expressions in Danish everyday conversation.

-Learning Danish can be fun, but let's be honest, also very frustrating.
-But no need to worry.
-With the help of two expats, the University Post has gathered some great tips and tricks on how to learn Danish.
+Learning Danish can be fun, but it can also be very frustrating.
+With the help of two expats, Copenhagen's University Post has put together some tips on how to learn Danish.